8:25 Registration and Continental Breakfast

-Robert A. Meynardie
+Robert A. "Bob" Meynardie

-Robert A. Meynardie is a business and consturction lawyer at Meynardie & Nanney PLLC in Raleigh.
+Robert A. "Bob" Meynardie is a business and consturction lawyer at Meynardie & Nanney PLLC in Raleigh.
 He has been a commercial and construction lawyer in North Carolina since 1993 following a two year clerkship at the Middle District of Florida and the 11th Circuit Court of Appeals.
 His litigation practice focuses primarily on delay/productivity claims and complex construction defect cases.
 In addition to his litigation practice, he has served as a neutral in more than 300 mediations and arbitrations since 2000.

-Robert is certified by the North Carolina Dispute Resolution Commission for civil matters and is an active member of AAA's arbitration and mediation panels for both commercial and construction disputes.
+Bob is certified by the North Carolina Dispute Resolution Commission for civil matters and is an active member of AAA's arbitration and mediation panels for both commercial and construction disputes.
 He has written numerous articles on topics ranging from delay and acceleration in construction to preparing for better advocacy in mediation and has spoken on these topics at conferences of both the NCBA Construction section and the ABA Forum.
 He is a member of the Construction Section and formerly served as its chair.

-Robert earned his B.S. in Economics from the Wharton School at the University of Pennsylvania, his M.B.A in Finance from the University of San Francisco and his J.D. from Emory University School of Law
+Bob earned his B.S. in Economics from the Wharton School at the University of Pennsylvania, his M.B.A in Finance from the University of San Francisco and his J.D. from Emory University School of Law

-Click here for more information about Robert.
+Click here for more information about Bob.